Kamilosok/AI-Labs/Lab 4/README.md

 ## Dueler protocol

-Two player programs communicate with the match harness over **stdin/stdout** using a simple text protocol.
+Two player programs communicate with the dueler over **stdin/stdout** using a simple text protocol.
 All messages are ASCII lines terminated by `\n`.

 The dueler alternates between two players P0 (lower) and P1 (upper).